 A group of campaigners were invited into the Home Office after turning up with solutions to knife crime written on chicken boxes.

-The move was a response to the Government's decision to spend more than £57,000 distributing anti-knife-crime messaging on packaging in chicken shops across London.
+The move by content agency Word on the Curb was a response to the Government’s decision to spend more than £57,000 distributing anti-knife-crime messaging on packaging in chicken shops across England and Wales.

 The boxes are printed with real-life stories about young people who have chosen to pursue positive activities instead of carrying a knife.